TECHTalksPro

 Load data from a Hive table into a Pig relation

-Use Pig to transform data into a specified
+Use Pig to transform data into a specified format

 Transform data to match a given Hive schema